YJPuk/ReadmeGenerator/README.md

 <h4>&#x2022; A license badge is also added based on the user input</h4>
 <h4>&#x2022; Clicking on the links on the Table of Contents will lead to the corresponding section of the README</h4>

-This was built using Node.js, Javascript, NPM Inquirer and love.
+This was built using Node.js, Javascript, Inquirer and love.

 <hr>